Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-Private-AVM/Bicep/07-workload.md

 Log into ACR (Azure Container Registry)

-> :warning: If you run into issues logging into ACR this way, head to the portal and get login credentials from Access Keys tab in the left plane of your ACR.
+> :warning: If you run into issues logging into ACR, ensure your user account has the right RBAC permissions on the ACR resource and that the Jumpbox can reach the ACR from a networking standpoint.

 ```bash
 sudo az acr login -n $ACRNAME